priyamayur/GenomicIslandPrediction/README.md

 TreasureIsland python package is a machine learning-based Genomic Island prediction software, that uses an unsupervised representation of DNA for its prediction.

-TreasureIsland was contructed from [Benbow dataset](https://github.com/priyamayur/GenomicIslandPrediction/tree/master/Benbow).
+TreasureIsland was constructed from [Benbow dataset](https://github.com/priyamayur/GenomicIslandPrediction/tree/master/Benbow).

 ## Dependency :